FocalGroup/rest-science/content/posts/best-cooling-pillow-side-sleeper.md

 draft: false
 description: "A complete guide to best cooling pillow side sleeper."
 ---
-# Best Cooling Pillow for Side Sleepers: Stay Cool and Comfortable All Night Long
+# The Best Cooling Pillow for Side Sleepers

-Are you a side sleeper who struggles with overheating during the night?
-Do you wake up with neck pain or discomfort due to an uncomfortable pillow?
-As a sleep coach, I've seen firsthand how a good cooling pillow can make all the difference in getting a restful night's sleep.
-That's why I'm excited to share my top recommendation for the best cooling pillow designed specifically for side sleepers.
+As a sleep coach, I've seen firsthand the struggles of side sleepers trying to get a good night's rest.
+But it doesn't have to be that way!
+A cooling pillow can make all the difference in ensuring a comfortable and restful night's sleep.

+But not just any cooling pillow will do – we need one that's specifically designed for side sleepers.
+That's where our top pick comes in.

 ## The Recommendation

-After extensive research and testing, I highly recommend the {{{< product sku="best-cooling-pillow-side-sleeper-B0DX793MV8" >}} as the ultimate solution for hot sleeping side sleepers.
-This revolutionary pillow features a unique phase-change material that regulates body temperature throughout the night, keeping you cool and comfortable.
-Its contoured design cradles your head and neck, providing exceptional support and pressure relief.

-## Buying Guide: What to Look for in a Cooling Pillow
+We've found the perfect solution for side sleepers looking to beat the heat while they sleep.
+Our top recommendation is:

+{{{< product sku="best-cooling-pillow-side-sleeper-B0DX793MV8" >}}

+This pillow is designed specifically with side sleepers in mind, and features a unique cooling system that will keep you cool throughout the night.

+## Buying Guide

-While I highly recommend the above-mentioned product, there are some key features to consider when shopping for a cooling pillow:
+While our recommended pillow stands out from the rest, there are a few other things to consider when shopping for a cooling pillow as a side sleeper.
+Here are some key factors to look for:

-* **Phase-change materials**: These innovative materials can absorb and release heat, regulating body temperature throughout the night.
-* **Breathable design**: A pillow with breathable materials and a ventilated design will help keep you cool and prevent overheating.
-* **Contoured support**: A contoured pillow provides excellent support and pressure relief for your head and neck.
-* **Adjustability**: Consider a pillow that allows for adjustability, so you can customize the loft and firmness to suit your preferences.
-* **Hypoallergenic materials**: If you suffer from allergies or sensitive skin, look for pillows made with hypoallergenic materials.
+* **Material**: Look for pillows made with breathable materials such as bamboo or phase-change materials.
+* **Loft**: Side sleepers tend to prefer higher-loft pillows that can provide the necessary support for their neck and shoulders.
+* **Cooling System**: While our recommended pillow has a built-in cooling system, not all pillows do.
+Consider what type of cooling technology is most important to you (e.g. ventilation, phase-change materials).
+* **Price**: Cooling pillows tend to be more expensive than standard pillows, but consider the long-term benefits to your sleep and overall health.

-By considering these factors and choosing a high-quality cooling pillow like {{{< product sku="best-cooling-pillow-side-sleeper-B0DX793MV8" >}}, you can say goodbye to hot nights and hello to restful sleep.
+By considering these factors and choosing a pillow that meets your needs, you can say goodbye to hot nights and hello to restful sleep.